alsamitech/exc_old/README.md

+# NOTE FROM AUTHOR: THE LIBRARY IS BEING REWRITTEN.
+THIS IS THE LAST COMMIT TO THE CORSS-PLATFORM Version.
-# exC - Extended C libraries
+## exC - Extended C libraries

 **These libraries bring extra functionality to the already useful C standard libraries.**
 This is free to use for everyone.